The 10 Best Apps for Cyclists You Should Install Right Now!

 I explained what app categories are useful for cyclists.
 It is not always just about the training itself.
 You should know how to provide first aid, plan a route, calculate calories, maintain your bike, etc.

-It is up to you what app you will download in the end.
-Even if you download only one app from my selection, I will gladly give you a useful tip.
+It is up to you which app you ultimately download.
+Even if you download just one app from my selection, I will gladly provide a useful tip.

 Honestly, I also don’t use every app (even if I did before).
 My favorites are Strava, Red Cross, and Cronometer.